BitShares-Committee/proposals/160208_feeschedule.md

 ----------------------------------------

 * upgrade protocol (hard fork) to include BSIP#10
-* modify committee owned assets to ask for percentage transfer fees
+* discuss which committee owned assets should implement BSIP10 and what percentage transfer fees to take
-* start discussion about possible protocol modifications:
-  * protocol upgrade to distinguish fees for bitassets and prediction markets
-  * add committee controlled flags to prevent/allow specific operations to be used by basic members but allowed for premium members (LTM)
-  * add committee controlled flags to include/exclude specific operations from the referral program
-  * add period-dependent fee for withdraw_permission_claim

 6 months after the last fee schedule change
 -------------------------------------------